OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

 So if the above handler can be thought of as a 'controller' the obvious next step is creating the 'view'.
 Orchard's term is 'shape' and is nothing more than a .cshtml file that combines HTML markup with razor's ability to render database elements.
 First, you have to create a .cshtml file under `/Views/EditorTemplates/Parts/`.
-This file, as the [naming convention](Accessing-and-rendering-shapes) forces us, should be named `Share.Settings.cshtml`.
+This file, as the [naming convention](Accessing-and-rendering-shapes) informs us, should be named `Share.Settings.cshtml`.
-This name corresponds to the `Parts_Share_Settings` shape which we used inside the driver above.
+This name corresponds to the `Parts_Share_Settings` shape used inside the driver above.

 ![](http://www.szmyd.com.pl/Media/BlogPs/Windows-Live-Writer/804b787519c9_1126C/image_thumb.png)